dstackai/dstack/docs/quickstart.md

            MNIST/raw/train-labels-idx1-ubyte.gz  28.2KiB
 ```

-To download artifacts, use a similar command followed by the path, where to download the artifacts:
+To download artifacts, use the [`dstack artifacts download`](reference/cli/artifacts.md#artifacts-download) CLI command
+also with the name of the run and a path to the directory, where to download the artifacts:

 ```shell
 dstack artifacts download <run-name> .